ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

                 ~set.largest.ref(.)))
 ```

-### outcomes

-s specific reference variables for my outcomes reflecting the outcome of greatest interest
+### set specific reference variables wehre it makes sense to do so

+Yes/No, reference will be NO
+Agree type questions: reference will be neither

 ```r